AElfProject/aelf-docs/docs/Architecture/Smart Contract/architecture.md

 ## SDK

-AElf has a native C# SDK for developing smart contracts in C#.
+aelf has a native C# SDK for developing smart contracts in C#.
 It includes:
 - Helpers to communicate with the bridge.
 - Type infrastructure like `ContractState`, `MappedState`, and `SingletonState`.